softasap/sa_jupyterlab/CONVENTIONS.md

 When we are developing ansible roles we should follow the conventions below.

+## General
+Do not change role logic, and remove any existing code without confirmation or PR review, other code might depend on role logic, instead, confirm.

+In yaml files, use 2 spaces for indentation.

 ## Roles
 ### Role name
 Role name should be in the format of `sa_<service_name>`